bclins/bclins.github.io/fall26/coms261/notes.md

 1. Write a while-loop to print the odd numbers between 0 and n.

-2. Write a `guessing_game` program.
+2. Use the flow chart below to write a `guessing_game` program.
 It should have a while-loop that runs until the user inputs the correct number.
-If the user guesses the wrong number, tell them if they are too high or too low before their next guess (following the flow-chart below).
+If the user guesses the wrong number, tell them if they are too high or too low before their next guess.
 Hint: Be sure to convert the user input from a string to an integer using the `int` function.

     <center>
     <img src="guessing_game.png" width=360></img>